 "Graham Fulton uses memory, observation, and invention to create a heady linguistic soup that uses poetry to make sense of the world; there's compassion here, and anger, and a burning desire to illuminate places that don't often get the poetic torch shone on them.
 Read and enjoy."

-Graham Fulton is a well-known figure on the Scottish poetry scene with five critically acclaimed full-length collections, and over fifteen pamphlet collections, to his name, many of which combine poetry, photography and illustration.
+Graham Fulton is a well-known figure on the Scottish poetry scene with six critically acclaimed full-length collections, and over fifteen pamphlet collections, to his name, many of which combine poetry, photography and illustration.
 His work has been widely published in magazines, anthologies, newspapers and online journals in Europe and the USA.
 He runs Controlled Explosion Press, an independent small press publisher in Scotland.

 He's been writing poetry and performing poetry since 1987 when he joined the Paisley Writers' Group run by Tom Leonard, and was a founder member of the influential Itinerant Poets performance and publishing group which included Jim Ferguson and Bobby Christie.